okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 ## Configure post-authentication KMSI

 Post-authentication KMSI is set at the app level in an authentication policy, so you can configure it on a per-app basis.
-You also need to modify your default global session policy so that your intended KMSI duration is observed.
+First, you need to modify your default global session policy so that your intended KMSI duration is observed.

 ### Modify your global session policy